cloud-native-finland/cloud-native-finland-site/content/en/events/_index.md

 ### Sponsors

 We are looking for sponsors!
+Download the sponsorship prospectus from [here](https://github.com/cncf/kubernetes-community-days/blob/main/sponsor-resources/open-prospectuses/2025_Helsinki_SponsorProspectus_KCD.pdf).
+Contact the [KCD organizers](mailto:kcd-organizers@cloudnativefinland.org) for more information.

 ## Kubernetes and CNCF Finland Meetup